SzymonZos/Evolutionary-Algorithms/README.md

    * One **cannot** have included *sh.exe* in the path.
 Usually it comes with git modules to support git bash.
    * It has to be run from *cmd* or *PowerShell*.

-4. Using **MSYS2** shell execute following commands in desired directory
+4. Using **MSYS2** shell execute following commands in the desired directory
    ```shell script
    git clone https://github.com/SzymonZos/Evolutionary-Algorithms.git
    cd Evolutionary-Algorithms
    git submodule update --init --recursive
    ```

-5. Then run following commands using **cmd** from Evolutionary-Algorithms/ directory
+5. Then run following commands using **cmd** from Evolutionary-Algorithms\ directory
    ```shell script
    mkdir TravellingSalesmanProblem\build
    cd TravellingSalesmanProblem\build